How to Properly Remove Water and Clean Your Kubota Tractor’s Diesel Fuel Tank

 Step 3: Unscrew the fuel line nut or hose on the base of the fuel tank.

-Step 4: Once the tank stops draining, use the extraction pump to remove any fuel and sediment settled at the base of the tank.
+Step 4: Once the tank stops draining, use the extraction pump to remove any remaining fuel and sediment settled at the base of the tank.
 It may be necessary to blow out debris with the air compressor.

 Step 5: Remove your fuel line just before your fuel rail or injection pump.
-Insert the air compressor nozzle in the hose and blow air back toward the tank to remove any debris in the fuel lines.
+Insert the air compressor nozzle into the hose and blow air back toward the tank to remove any debris in the fuel lines.
 After blowing out the lines, replace and secure them.

 Step 6: Screw the diesel fuel line nut or hose back onto the base of the diesel fuel tank.